Featuring UC Davis Health Faculty and Programs

 At the Office of Continuing Medical Education, we are grateful to be surrounded by a wealth of experienced educators and UC Davis Health faculty members.

 The quality of the content that our well-qualified, expert clinicians produce is truly appreciated — and we're dedicated to highlighting those educators that go above and beyond to design unique educational programs.

-Q: If there's one takeaway you want people to have from this course, what is it?
+Q: If there's one takeaway you want people to have from this forum, what is it?

 A: Over the past decade, we have witnessed the ability of the UC Davis Health Quality Forum to develop and strengthen an interprofessional community of clinicians at UC Davis Health who practice lifelong learning and continual improvement.
 For example, last year's Quality Forum represented projects conducted by dieticians, nurses, nurse practitioners, pharmacists, physicians, and physician assistants, as well as students and trainees in these professions.
 Topics highlighted included emergency department flow, diabetes care at federally qualified health centers, hospital-associated infections, and reducing waste and improving value in health care through team-based care.
 A key takeaway from the forum is the power of front-line clinicians to implement and lead system-level improvements in their own clinical settings, thereby making sure that patients at UC Davis Health receive the best care possible.

 Q: Why is it important to have this forum certified for continuing medical education (CME) credit?